Ice hockey at the 1998 Winter Olympics – Men's tournament: Controversy

-Swedish player Ulf Samuelsson was discovered to have applied for American citizenship.
+Swedish player Ulf Samuelsson was discovered to have applied for American citizenship by reporters.
 Under Swedish law at the time, when one acquires a foreign passport, their citizenship is annulled.
 Samuelsson was ejected after having played the first game against Belarus, although Sweden kept their points from the win.
 The Czech National Olympic Committee felt that Sweden should lose the points and filed a protest with the Court of Arbitration for Sport, which was rejected.

 The United States team, loaded with 17 NHL stars, was eliminated in the first game of the knockout round, and responded by trashing their rooms in the Olympic Village.
 Three apartments were vandalized, ten chairs were broken and three fire extinguishers were emptied.
 Six of those chairs and one fire extinguisher were thrown down five stories into a courtyard.